Where to go when looking for legal representation

 Where to go to learn about changes to immigration law

 There are many voices at the table when it comes to interpreting changes to immigration law.
-If you received education/training on interpreting US law we recommend that you naturally go to the source or follow organizations that directly interpret the law) (as opposed one's issuing opinions about the law).
-To that end, there are two organizations (in addition to many others) that efficiently and accurately provide summaries and interpretations on matters affecting immigration law: Immigrant Legal Resource Center and Catholic Legal Immigration Network.
-These two organizations also offer great resources for immigrants and their families who are at-risk for deportation.
+If you learn about changes to immigration law from watching television or listening to radio, we recommend that you seek a summary of the legal changes from a reliable nonpartisan and non advocacy source.
+We recommend two organizations who efficiently and accurately provide summaries and interpretations on matters affecting immigration law: Immigrant Legal Resource Center and Catholic Legal Immigration Network.
+Also, these two organizations also offer great resources for immigrants and their families who are at-risk for deportation.

 Additionally, follow us on Facebook or join our mailing list.
 In response to some changes to immigration law, we will issue press releases, formal statements, or letters that include our response to changes, our interpretation of the changes, and how you can personally respond to the changes.